 Saturn Girl served with distinction as Legion membership continued to grow.
 When Saturn Girl learned that a Legionnaire was fated to die on a mission, she used her mental powers to influence the team to elect her as team leader.
 In so doing, she had the authority to bench the rest of the team and sacrifice her own life to spare those of her teammates.
-But Lightning Lad, who had feelings for Saturn Girl that were secretly reciprocated, defied her orders and sacrificed his own life to save her.
+But Lightning Lad, who had feelings for Saturn Girl, defied her orders and sacrificed his own life to save her.
 Grief-stricken by Lightning Lad's death, Saturn Girl then tried sacrifice her own life again in order to bring him back to life, but this time her telepathic friend Proty took her place.
 Saturn Girl and Lightning Lad then declared their love for each other.
 Despite learning that Saturn Girl had rigged the election, her teammates continued to support her as leader of the Legion.
-She had a celebrated first year as Legion leader and even won a challenge the next year to legitimately earn a second term -- a first in Legion history.
+She had a celebrated first year as Legion leader and even won a challenge the next year to legitimately earn a second term; a first in Legion history.
 Saturn Girl served stalwartly on the Legion, dedicating her life to the team even after her stint as leader ended.
 She and Lightning Lad dated for several years, even staging a fake marriage for a Legion mission before he proposed actual marriage.

 Saturn Girl spent most of original continuity in her trademark 'red skirt' costume, featuring a white front with a yellow Saturn logo on her chest.
 Like many Legionnaires she underwent a sexy makeover during the 1970's, wearing a daring pink bikini-like outfit with long pink boots and gloves and the Saturn logo on her navel where the bikini top and bottom joined.
 In the 1980's she switched back to her more modest red skirt costume, which lasted until the end of original continuity.